cyclic-software/docs/docs/concepts/hosting.md

 Cyclic manages limits and constraints as well as the access boundaries and permissions to cloud resources external to the application to maintain logical isolation of your apps.

 ## Self-hosted
-While Cyclic still helps you manage deployments, config and features of the runtime, you have **full control** of the app infrastructure with access to customize, take apart and tinker.
+While Cyclic still helps you manage deployments, config, and features of the runtime, you have **full control** of the app infrastructure with access to customize, take apart, and tinker.
 This enables use-cases like:
   - Integration with other AWS infrastructure in your own accounts like:
     - Connect a Cyclic app to a SageMaker model
     - Use Cyclic apps to produce alerts based on CloudWatch alarms